brightarraysolutions/crossfitarrow/readme.md

-# Static Site Generator for Cross Fit Arrow
+# Static Site Generator for CrossFit Arrow

 Development Dependencies:
     1. NPM - On Macbook it is easiest to install NPM with home brew.
 Command is `brew install node`